yanun0323/yanun0323/README.md

 <!-- About me -->
 <div align=left>
-👨🏻‍💻 &nbsp;I'm cryptocurrency exchange backend engineer with three years of experience in developing core exchange systems
+👨🏻‍💻 &nbsp;Backend engineer with three years of experience in developing core cryptocurrency exchange systems
 <br><br>
 💻 &nbsp;Passionate about building application to solve life problem.